emranxec/MyLearning/README.md

 - @FormParam()

 ----
-##  write code to hit new api request from your code?
+## Q. write code to hit new api request from your code?

 >
 ----
-##  What DB model is prefered in microservice architecture?
+## Q. What DB model is prefered in microservice architecture?
 >Different services have different data storage requirements.
 For some services, a relational database
 > is the best choice.
 Other services might need a NoSQL database such as MongoDB,
 > which is good at storing complex, unstructured data, or Neo4J,
 > which is designed to efficiently store and query graph data.
 ----
-##  What is @autowire usage?
+## Q. What is @autowire usage?
 >The @Autowired annotation provides more fine-grained control over where and how
 > autowiring should be accomplished.
 The @Autowired annotation can be used to
 > autowire bean on the setter method just like @Required annotation,